 Income Statement Comparison

-The following table presents a comparative analysis of the income statements for Advanced Micro Devices, Inc. (AMD) and Microchip Technology Incorporated (MCHP) for their most recent fiscal years.
+Below is a comparison of the income statements for Advanced Micro Devices, Inc. (AMD) and Microchip Technology Incorporated (MCHP) based on the most recent fiscal year.

 MetricAMDMCHP